rgbkrk/rgbkrk.github.io/_posts/2013-06-15-used-books.markdown

 If we started an idealized nonprofit used bookstore, this is how we would ingest and sell books:

-* Create a station for people to scan their own books in
+* Create a station where **donors scan their own books** into the system

-* Let donors pick the price for others to buy it from the store
+* **Donors pick the price** for others to buy it from the store

-* Pull up information based on the ISBN

-* People scan their own books inname the price that people would want others to buy it for at the store.
+* **Retrive book information from the web** and allow the donor to fix the entry

 * **Give donors an itemized receipt of their donation**.
-As a bonus, tell them where to put the books.
+As a bonus, tell them where to put the books

-* After ingest, **place books online immediately**.
+* After ingest, **place books online immediately**

 There are some clearcut software components here and a slight picture of a hardware stack.
 So as not to subject myself completely to Not Invented Here syndrome, I did a little bit of digging around.
 There was a clear market for consignment software, but a lot of it was fairly niche or outdated.
 The one exception, as mentioned above, was [Abe books](http://www.abebooks.com/homebase/software-inventory-management-system-catalog/).
 They had the best software that wasn't completely coupled to their own systems or living in the nineties.

 However, as an open source zealot none of these match what I want for the future, which is community maintained software that anyone can contribute to.
 We'd like to enable used book stores, co-ops, new book stores, really anyone wanting to track inventory of books with ISBNs.

 My wife and I would love to start a nonprofit used book store and coffee shop, but we're not ready for that yet.
-We'll start building the software and work towards our side goal.
+We'll start building the software and work towards this side goal.

 If you want to join us on this adventure, hit me up on GitHub or Twitter.